IVF Treatment for Women Over 40

 If you have any questions, you may call us at (314) 576-1400.

 “Infertile couples from all over the world come to St. Louis, Missouri, to chase their dream, because Dr. Sherman Silber and his team are simply the best there is.” – Discovery Health Channel Documentary

-IVF for Older Women
+IVF for Women over 40

 We are willing to take on the most difficult cases with lower prognosis, so long as we feel there is a chance for pregnancy.
 Women over 38 years of age often have very few eggs, respond poorly to conventional ovarian stimulation, and because of lower pregnancy rates, are often just cancelled by IVF clinics for fear that such cases will lower their reportable statistics.
 Also, such patients usually require huge doses of expensive drugs that can add another $6,000 or $7,000 to the already high cost of conventional IVF, bringing total costs to as much as $18,000 or more per cycle.

 Of course, one option for such women is donor eggs, but many women would prefer getting pregnant with their own eggs.
 The best solution for such patients is the Japanese mini-IVF protocol using a very highly specialized pure air environment of the highest industrial “clean room” grade, and an absolutely safe and reliable system for embryo freezing.